Harold (film): Plot

-Later that night, Patrick encounters Shelley and tells her what happened to Harold.
-She is shocked and gets angry at Patrick for not helping Harold.
-She refuses to stay at the party with him, instead rushing off to get her mother and help her brother.
-Before she reaches the house, however, Harold is given a phone call, and talks to Cromer at the strip bar.
-Cromer bails him out, and drops Harold off at home, where Harold finds Shelley trying to decide whether or not to tell their mother about Harold or try helping him on her own to avoid getting him in trouble; she is relieved when she sees he is all right, and promises to keep it secret from their mother.
-The two become more friendly after this.

-Patrick apologizes to Shelley the next day at school for what happened, and woos her by saying he is falling in love with her.
-Secretly betting with his friends about whether he can get Shelley to have sex with him before the school dance, it looks like the odds are in his favor again when Shelley falls for his romantic words.
-However, in the coming days, it is clear Shelley's under a lot of pressure when Patrick reveals his intentions.
-He threatens to take another girl to the motel room he's booked if she doesn't go with him.
-Harold finds Shelley crying in her room later, and she tells him the truth.
-Shelley tells Harold she doesn't really want to have sex, and is feeling too pressured by Patrick.
-Harold, recognizing Patrick the same way he sees Brad and his pack at school, decides to get revenge on him with Cromer for using Shelley.
-Shelley tells Patrick she has decided to go with him to the motel after all, pretending to agree to sleeping with him; they arrive there at night with Harold and Cromer waiting off to the side in the shadows.
+Patrick apologizes to Shelley for what happened and woos her by saying he is falling in love with her, but he secretly has a bet with his friends about whether he can get Shelley to have sex with him before the school dance.
+Patrick threatens to take another girl to the motel room he's booked if she doesn't go with him.
+Harold finds Shelley crying, and she tells him the truth.
+Harold decides to get revenge.
+Shelley tells Patrick she has decided to go with him to the motel; they arrive there at night with Harold and Cromer waiting in the shadows.
 While Patrick is off to get sodas for them, Cromer helps Shelley out a back window, and when Patrick returns, the lights are off, and he has no idea that they have replaced Shelley with Maude.
-Patrick ends up having sex with her, and then runs out screaming when she turns on the lights and reveals herself.
-Patrick's friends, watching from a car out front, laugh at him.
+Patrick ends up having sex with her, then runs out screaming when she turns on the lights and reveals herself.